Pittsburgh-NEH-Institute/Institute-Materials-2017/general/pedagogy.md

 We hope you will all continue to use Git to track and share your work.
 We emphasized this and other free, open-source technologies because we believe digital humanists should do their part to encourage free and open access to information.
 We hope, if the copyright status of your materials allows, that you will continue to work in public in the future.

-We also hope you will continue to use (and promote) Best Practice for version control and project management in your future endeavors, as =this can greatly increase your [bus number](https://en.wikipedia.org/wiki/Bus_factor).
+We also hope you will continue to use (and promote) Best Practice for version control and project management in your future endeavors, as this can greatly increase your [bus number](https://en.wikipedia.org/wiki/Bus_factor).

 ##### Questions for feedback:
 * Could the first week stand on its own as an independent course?
 * How well did you feel prepared for weeks two and three?
-*

 ## Week 2: Philcamp: Digital philology, creating a digital edition